Creativity & Innovation Meetings

 One idea-generating sequence I like to use during a Creativity & Innovation Meeting consists of non-evaluative listing (brainstorming) => => improving bizarre trigger-ideas game => => from the weird to the workable idea => => idea gallery => => idea card.

-This sequence starts with the walls covered with flip chart paper on which we have non-evaluatively listed over 150 "How-to" problem statements using techniques described in Chapter 11 in my book.
+This sequence starts with the walls covered with flip chart paper on which we have non-evaluatively listed over 150 "How-to" problem statements.

 I ask the people in the meeting to walk around the room and check five to ten problem statements which they deem important.